LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 In this tutorial, you learnt to:

 - Create an AWS application using Serverless framework
-- Deploy a lambda to the cloud
+- Deploy a Lambda to the cloud
 - Use the Twitter Streaming API
 - Send data to AWS Kinesis Data Firehose
 - Get sentiments of text using AWS Comprehend